 The Pros of Being the First to File for Divorce

 - Choice of attorney.
-Filing first usually means you have the ability to interview and select the attorney you think is best suited to your case.
-The attorneys you don’t select are often ethically prevented from even speaking with the other spouse once they’ve consulted with you.
+Filing first usually means you have the ability to interview and select an experienced family law attorney you think is best suited to your divorce case to help you through the divorce process.
+The divorce attorney you don’t select are often ethically prevented from even speaking with the other spouse once they’ve consulted with you.
 That could leave them with fewer choices for solid representation.

 - Choice of jurisdiction.
 The person who files first usually chooses where the divorce will be handled.
 If the couple has separated and is living far apart, being first allows the divorce proceedings to be held nearby instead of inconveniently far away.
 It can also affect how assets are divided if the spouses are now in different states.

 - The first to file pays the initial filing fee.
 There’s a fee to the court (currently slightly under $500) when the divorce is first filed.
-There are times when that fee is waived or avoided if both spouses come to a complete marital settlement agreement.
+There are times when those filing fees are waived or avoided if both spouses come to a complete marital settlement agreement.

 - Providing details to the future ex.
 It’s typical for a divorce petition to include how the filer would like the assets and debts to be divided, who should have custody of any minor children, or what (if any) spousal support should be paid.
 That allows the other spouse a head start in how to respond.

 - Presenting first at any court proceedings.
 Yes, that was listed as a pro.
 Sometimes it is, as the first to present can set the tone and make a compelling opening case.
 But the other side can benefit from hearing the opening statements and adjusting their own case accordingly.

 Does Filing First Give Me More Weight with the Divorce Court Judge?